 5 p.m.

-Parish Life Center or via Zoom
+Parish Life Center or via

-OSL Healing Ministry Study Group
+OSL Healing Prayer Ministry Study Group

-Wednesdays, September through June (except first Wednesday of each month)
+(except first Wednesday of each month)

 4:30-6 p.m.

-Children’s Life Center or via Zoom
+Children’s Life Center or via

-St. Martin’s OSL Healing Community is part of an international organization that is dedicated to the Christian healing ministry.
+St. Martin’s OSL Healing Community is part of this international organization that is dedicated to the Christian healing ministry.
 Guests are welcome to attend for prayer and study, or if they are simply interested in knowing more about OSL and its mission.
 Click here for more information.

 Becoming a Member

 For more information about OSL, contact Amanda DeViney at [email protected] or 713-830-4110.